PREVENT DUTY POLICY AND PROCEDURES

 All staff and students are required to have an Enhanced DBS check.
 All staff must be able to demonstrate both a general understanding of the risks affecting students in the area and a specific understanding of how to identify individual students who may be at risk of radicalisation and what to do to support them.

-a) Identification and Support
+b) Identification and Support

 LSME will identify vulnerable individuals within its community as early as possible, whether they are members of staff or students, and ensure they are given appropriate support and welfare services.
 The College’s responsibilities under the Act will be managed initially through existing safeguarding arrangements set out within this Policy, and also within the Safeguarding Policy.

-Any member of staff or student may identify concerns about other members of staff or students who are vulnerable to the risk of being drawn into violent extremism, based on information they have received or behaviour they or other individuals may have observed recently.
+Internal Referral Process: Any member of staff or student may identify concerns about other members of staff or students who are vulnerable to the risk of being drawn into violent extremism, based on information they have received or behaviour they or other individuals may have observed recently.
 Most concerns about students may come from class tutors who are the first point of contact during tutorial sessions.

 These concerns will be shared in a safe and supportive environment, where appropriate intervention can be offered if required and in a confidential manner.